 SCP's advocacy efforts have proven quite fruitful, according to Clement.

-"All told, SCP has been a founding member of EDPMA, state organizations such as Medicine LA, Texas Emergency Physician Association, and the Florida Emergency Physician Association, and, more recently, Physicians for Fair Coverage (PFC), a group spearheaded by SCP’s Founder and Executive Chairman, Dr. Schumacher," she said.
+"All told, SCP has been a founding member of EDPMA, state organizations such as Medicine LA, Texas Emergency Physician Association, and the Florida Emergency Physician Association, and the former Physicians for Fair Coverage (PFC), a group spearheaded by SCP’s Founder and Executive Chairman, Dr. Schumacher," she said.

 Partnership with National Associations